Also Known As,

 - Jin Yin Hua

 The herbal plant called the honeysuckle is a climbing plant that can grow to twelve ft – four meters – in length.
-The plant comes in several varieties, and some varieties are deciduous – example, the L. caprifolium variety – while some are semi evergreen – the Asian honeysuckle or jin yin hua, L. japonica.
-The plant bears oval shaped leaves that come in pairs on the branches.
+The plant comes in several varieties, and some varieties are deciduous – example, the L. caprifolium variety – while some are semi-evergreen – the Asian honeysuckle or jin yin hua, L. japonica.
+The plant bears oval-shaped leaves that come in pairs on the branches.
 The tubular shaped flowers of the plants come in a variety of colors, the yellow-orange flowers of the European variety or the yellow-white colored ones of the jin yin hua.
-The European honeysuckle variety bears red colored berries and while the berries of the jin yin hua variety is black in color.
+The European honeysuckle variety bears red colored berries and while the berries of the jin yin hua variety are black in color.

 Flowers, leaves, bark.